 Detailed information for meeting the BSR can be found on the following link Basic Skills Requirement (CL-667) (ca.gov)

-Current SSU Credential Students: Please contact our office to request an evaluation for BSR.
+Current SSU Credential Students: Please complete the BSR Self Report form.
 If you have not met BSR our office will be evaluating your transcripts to determine if you meet this requirement based on coursework.
 You will receive the results of the evaluation via email.

 Prospective Students: We will not be evaluating for BSR for non SSU Credential students.
 All prospective students will need to verify BSR at the time you submit a program application for admission.